Barabanki–Lucknow Suburban Railway

-View of Barabanki-Lucknow MEMU train at Barabanki Jn railway station's platform no. 2.

 Barabanki–Lucknow Suburban Railway is a commuter rail service operated by Northern Railways, North Central Railway and North Eastern Railway to connect Lucknow with Barabanki.
 These services are mostly run using EMU and MEMU rakes.
 However it does not have dedicated suburban tracks but share the tracks with long distance trains.
 Locally it is called BL meaning Barabanki Lucknow (while LC means Lucknow Cawnpore).